fortify/fortify-setup-js/doc-resources/repo-intro.md

+## WORK IN PROGRESS

+This is still work in progress and should not be used for production purposes.
+It requires new fcli features that have not yet been released.
+To test, you will need the fcli development release located here: https://github.com/fortify/fcli/releases/tag/dev_feat.ci-updates

+You have two options:
+1. Manually pre-install fcli from the link above, then run `npx @fortify/setup config --fcli-path=<path to pre-installed fcli>`
+2. Configure `@fortify/setup` with the proper download URL, for example, for Linux, `npx @fortify/setup config --fcli-url=https://github.com/fortify/fcli/releases/download/dev_feat.ci-updates/fcli-linux.tgz`

+Once you've configured the above, you can use `npx @fortify/setup run` to bootstrap fcli and install Fortify tools, followed by `npx @fortify/setup env` to generate appropriate environment variables.
+Note that the latter will still undergo significant changes on the fcli side.

+## Introduction

 The `@fortify/setup` npm package provides a lightweight, zero-dependency utility for bootstrapping [fcli](https://github.com/fortify/fcli) and running the fortify-setup action in any environment.

 **Key Features:**